 Food is quite affordable and very high quality, especially if shopping in the discounters such as Lidl, Aldi, Netto.

-For dinner in a restaurant, you will pay 10 EUR for food in a cheap one and 15 in a normal one.
-A three-course meal for two in an average restaurant costs 45 EUR and an additional light drink will be 4 EUR.
+For dinner in a restaurant, you will pay 10 EUR for food in a cheap one and 15 for a normal one.
+A three-course meal for two in an average restaurant costs 45 EUR, and an additional light drink will be 4 EUR.

 The average prices accordingly to the Numbeo: